-These light and fluffy whipped potatoes are a unique and delicious alternative to the traditional mashed potatoes.
-They’re seasoned to perfection!
+These light and fluffy Whipped Potatoes are a unique and delicious alternative to traditional mashed potatoes.
+Great taste, great texture!

 Whipped Potatoes Recipe

 - 4 lb russet potatoes - peeled and cut until 1-inch cubes